wboxxx/player/README.md

    The `open_file()` and `open_given_file()` methods also accept a `spawn_new_instance` flag.
 When set to `True` the current player spawns `python player.py <path>` in a new process and then exits.
+4. *(Optional)* Install `pyfluidsynth` and the `fluidsynth` system library to enable playback of detected notes.
+Use the "🎹 Choisir SoundFont" option in the loop menu to select your `.sf2` file.

 The setup script reminds you to install system packages such as `ffmpeg` and `python3-tk` which are required for full functionality.